OpenNTF/das-api-specs/README.md

 back when possible.
 For example:

-- If you find a problem with one of the OpenAPI specifications, problem yourself and create a pull request.
+- If you find a problem with one of the OpenAPI specifications, report the issue.
+If you are feeling ambitious, fix the problem yourself and create a pull request.

 - If you find a problem with one of the client samples, create